 - The notion of an Outdated Outfit became a running gag on Arrested Development, with the character of Lupe who was known to wear exclusively hand-me-downs from Lucille.
 This usually resulted in funny background gags, such as a Halloween jumper on Thanksgiving or a Bush/Cheney jumper in late 2005.

 - Certain vampires are identified by their old-style clothes.
 (One of the more hilarious examples was in the episode that introduced Faith, where Faith is first seen dancing with a disco vampire.)
 Joss Whedon originally intended all vampires to wear clothing matching the time period in which they died, but realized that the concept was major Nightmare Retardant.
 The first episode had a passing reference to the idea, with Buffy identifying a vampire based on his 1980s fashion.

 - Spike has been using the same leather jacket since he looted it off of Nikki Wood and has had the same bleached hair since at least before Billy Idol, seeing as it's been mentioned in canon that Billy stole his hair from Spike.

 - Captain Jack Harkness of Torchwood fought in World War II, and has worn his military greatcoat ever since.
 On occasion, this has caused other characters (who are unaware that he is immortal) to speculate that dressing in period military means he's gay.
 (Of course, he's not that picky.)

-- And, of course, there's the Doctor.
+- Doctor Who: The Doctor.
 This is forgivable, though, since if his outfit isn't fashionable in one episode (or era), it may be in style in the next one.

 - Tony Blundetto of The Sopranos went to prison in The '80s.
 It shows.